local_library Things to Keep in Mind

 How to Use the Definite Article "nan"

-Use the definite article nan when the noun ends with m or as nn.
+Use the definite article nan when the noun ends in a pronounced nasal consonant, such as m, n, or ng.

 Let us consider the Creole expression Fim nan (The film).

-You should use the definite article nan because the word fim ends with the letter m.
+You should use the definite article nan because the word fim ends in the letter m.

 You don't have to worry about nasal or non-nasal vowels.